daviemakz/risen-js/README.md

 - Refactor net functions [DONE]

-- Add further validation for service definition
+- Add further validation for service definition [DONE]

-- Relook at method binding and avoid double binding
+- Relook at method binding and avoid double binding [DONE]

-- Move methods to positions where it makes sense
+- Move methods to positions where it makes sense [DONE]

 - Create CircleCI pipelines for: [DONE]